20 g Ground Coriander or 15g smoked paprika

 Mix all together prior to starting the process.
 [Put away your spice containers]

-- 2.5 litres pigs blood – organic only
+- 2.5 litres pigs blood – organic if at all possible

 - 500 g Onions, finely chopped and sweated until translucent – let cool

-Bovine or pork casings – 40 to 50 mm in diametre – about 16 feet, cut into 2 foot lengths.
-Wash these very very very well at least 3 times to remove excess salt.
-Water through the casings as well.
+- Natural bovine or pork casings – 40 to 50 mm in diameter – about 16 feet, cut into 2 foot lengths.
+Wash these very very well at least 3 times to remove excess salt.
+Flush water through the casings as well.
+[These are inexpensive I paid 16 euro for 30m of 50mm casing this week 4/12/2021.
+What I did not use will keep for approx 12 months in original container in a cold place.]

 - Stuffing nozzle, or a funnel with a wide neck or a vertical sausage stuffer.

 - Jug for pouring mixture into funnel/nozzle

-- Large bowl or cooking pot to mix all ingredients
+- Large bowl or bucket/pot to mix all ingredients.
+High sides helps avoid splashes

 - Large tray – fill casings on tray to collect any spills

 - Frying pan to sweat onions/fat separately

-- Large (Gallon size) cooking pot two-thirds full of simmering water
+- Large (5 Gallon size if possible) cooking pot two-thirds full of simmering water

 - Kitchen roll – it can get messy if something spills!

 - Make sure that the 2 foot lengths of casings will slide onto the stuffing nozzle/funnel.

-- When on the nozzle tie a good knot with the butcher’s twine approx. 1″ in from end of casing.
-When filling into nozzle this knot will form a ‘stop’ for the mixture.
+- Tie a good knot with the butcher’s twine approx. 1″ in from end of casing.
+When filling from nozzle this knot will form a ‘stop’ for the mixture.

 - Allow casing to slide off the nozzle as you fill.
 Don’t over fill